Provence, French Riviera Adventure 2026 with a finish in Paris

 Day 3: Leisurely day in Antibes, Juan-les-Pins’ sister city.

 The little scenic train will take us through the two cities and delight us with commentaries.
 Visit of the Picasso museum.
 For those of you who have been to the one in Barcelona, this one will cover many other of his prolific works from paintings to ceramics.
 The building itself (a former Grimaldi castle), facing the Mediterranean, is a haven of simplicity, beauty and is just a few steps from the daily food market.
 Gather local produce filled with sunshine and flavor for a picnic on the beach, or sit at the terrace of a local cafe, the choice is yours.
-Meander through Antibes’ shaded alleys, and browse around.
+Meander through Antibes’ shaded alleys and open air markets, and browse around.
 Enjoy “la joie de vivre”.
 Today is a gentle day to help your body clock readjust.
-Free evening in Juan.
+Free evening in Juan-les-Pins.

 Antibes